 At Selenis we bring positive end-of-life solutions for PET materials that might otherwise be discarded in landfills.
 Through our recycling process, polyester-based products are reduced to their polymer building blocks – called monomers.
 They are then reintroduced to the value chain as recycled polyester raw materials, delivering a true circular solution.

 Through the mechanical recycling process of the recycling unit of our sister-company Evertis, we convert waste material into “new” raw material, without changing the basic structure.
-At Selenis we then convert the PET flake into new polymers through chemical recycling.
+At Selenis we then convert the PET flake into new polymers through molecular recycling.

 At times Evertis has recovered a volume of